Gunslingers (1950 film)

-Gunslingers is a 1950 American western film written by Adele Buffington and directed by Wallace W. Fox.
-It stars Whip Wilson, Andy Clyde, and Reno Browne.
+Gunslingers is a 1950 American Western film written by Adele Buffington, directed by Wallace W. Fox and starring Whip Wilson, Andy Clyde and Reno Browne.

 Plot

 Lawman Whip Wilson arrests Tim Cramer and his gang after they conduct a payroll robbery.
 As he talks to Tim, Whip learns that Tim turned to a life of crime after his father was recently accused of cattle rustling.
 Lou, Tim's father, was a blacksmith in Rockville, the local town.
 When he goes into town, he learns from "Rawhide" Rosie Rawlins that Tim's father, Lou, the local blacksmith, is currently under trial in the town's saloon for his alleged crime.
 After Lou is convicted for rustling and sentenced to death, Marshal Dean takes him out of the saloon and is leading him to the jail.
 Whip feels that something is off about the whole process, so he masks his face and confronts the marshal.
 When Dean goes for his gun, Whip draws faster and shoots the gun from his hand, allowing Lou to escape.

 With a $1,000 price on his head, Lou hides out in a cabin outside of town.
 "Rawhide" Rosie goes to Whip and lets him know that she suspects Ace Larabee might have framed Lou for the rustling that was actually done by his own gang.
 To support her suspicions, she shows Whip a letter that which indicates that Larabee has procured the mortgages of all the local rancher's from the bank.
 Whip knows that the railroad has plans to build a line through the local area, which greatly enhances the values of the ranches.
 After Whip tells Winks, his sidekick, that he knows that Lou is hiding out in a nearby cabin, Jeff Nugent, the owner of the Lazy "C" Ranch, one of the local ranches acquired by Ace, confronts Ace and tells him and tells him he knows of his criminal record.
 Whip takes over the responsibilities of Lou's blacksmith shop, and tell Winks and Jeff that Ace and his henchman know about the impending rail line.
 As he is telling Winks, the Marshal and his henchmen break down the blacksmith shop door and begins to fire upon the men.
 Whip and Winks escape, but Jeff is killed.
 The marshall sets up Whip as the fall guy in Jeff's death.